Leap Connect

 Reference ID

-You can utilize the refId query parameter noted above to link Leap's records to your internal records.
-Every meter record that is created on Leap's platform will contain the Reference ID that was provided in this query parameter as the partner_reference field in the Get and Search Meters API responses.
-You can then use the partner_reference to match meters in Leap's platform with customer accounts in your system.
+The value that is provided in this query parameter will be stored in the partner_reference field in the Meters API responses.
+You can then use this to match meters in Leap's platform with customer accounts in your system.
 However, as this is a simple HTTP GET request, anyone could be making such a request back to your service.
 You should always ensure authentication and authorization of the user on your own platform.
-A Leap Connect URL without a Reference ID will not be traceable to a unique meter on the Leap platform.
+A Leap Connect URL without a unique Reference ID will not be traceable to a unique meter on the Leap platform.

-The reference-id has a 255-character limit and should follow standard URL character restrictions, which are a limited set of characters belonging to the US-ASCII character set.
-These characters include digits (0-9), letters (A-Z, a-z), and a few special characters ("-", ".", "_", "~").
-To prevent potential issues with your authorization URLs, Leap recommends that any unsafe ASCII characters be encoded using percent encoding.
+The refId parameter has a 255-character limit and should follow standard URL character restrictions.
+Safe characters include digits (0-9), letters (A-Z, a-z), and a few special characters ("-", ".", "_", "*").
+Any other special characters should be URL encoded before including in the refId parameter.

 📘